bj00rn/ha-ferroamp-portal/README.md

 - [ ] Alter system configuration
   - [ ] Enable/Disable/Set import/export limit

+## Installation ##
+1. Add project as custom repository in HACS
+2. Configure integration in home assistant

 ### Disclaimer ###
-Use at own risk.
-Project is beta and subject to change and might break at any release.
+This is a project for primarily for private use, Use at own risk.
+Project is subject to change and might break at any release.